tembo-io/website/docusaurus/docs/tembo-stacks/olap.md

 # Tembo OLAP

-Postgres tuned for online analytical processing.
-Deploy a stack that is optimized for large data sets, complex queries, and high throughput.
+Run analytical workloads on a Postgres instance tuned for online analytical processing.
+Build applications that require complex queries and aggregations on large datasets.

 ## Getting Started

-This guide will walk through setting up an analytical workload on Postgres using [Clickbench's "hits" dataset](https://github.com/ClickHouse/ClickBench?tab=readme-ov-file#history-and-motivation).
+This guide will walk through setting up an analytical workload on Postgres using [Clickbench's "hits" dataset](https://github.com/ClickHouse/ClickBench?tab=readme-ov-file#history-and-motivation) and the [columnar](https://github.com/hydradatabase/hydra) Postgres extension.
 The dataset represents page views on a system and the guide will demonstrate using extensions to optimize the database for analytical queries.

 ### Create a Tembo OLAP Stack instance